Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The urinary or renal system is a group of organs in the body that filters out excess fluid and other substances from the bloodstream.
-The purpose of the urinary system is to eliminate wastes from the body, regulate blood volume and pressure, control levels of electrolytes and metabolites, and regulate blood pH.
-The urinary system organs include the kidneys, ureters, bladder, and urethra.
-Metabolic wastes and excess ion are filtered out of the blood, combined with water, and leave the body in the form of urine.
+The renal system, which is also called the urinary system, is a group of organs in the body that filters out excess fluid and other substances from the bloodstream.
+The purpose of the renal system is to eliminate wastes from the body, regulate blood volume and pressure, control levels of electrolytes and metabolites, and regulate blood pH.
+The renal system organs include the kidneys, ureters, bladder, and urethra.
+Metabolic wastes and excess ion are filtered out of the blood, along with water, and leave the body in the form of urine.

 Kidneys are the most complex and critical part of the urinary system.
 The primary function of the kidneys is to maintain a stable internal environment (homeostasis) for optimal cell and tissue metabolism.
 The kidneys have extensive blood supply via the renal arteries which leave the kidneys via the renal vein.